Visual kunstmatige intelligentie

 The official start of artificial intelligence is usually considered the small meeting in 1956 at Dartmouth College (USA).
 That became the basis for large-scale research of artificial intelligence.
 One of the first practical computer programs was the chatbot built by Joseph Weizenbaum in 1966.
 It was a virtual psychotherapist who answered simple questions of help.
 Weizenbaum named the program ELIZA after the character Eliza Doolittle from the musical My Fair Lady, who also has to learn to hold a conversation.

-Donning a human poker face proved not enough to outwit artificial intelligence: in 2017, Carnegie Mellon University’s computer program Libratus beat four professional poker players in a 20-day contest.
+Putting on a human poker face proved not enough to outplay artificial intelligence: in 2017, the computer program Libratus from Carnegie Mellon University defeated four professional poker players in a 20-day match.

 Human or not?